jawills/thumbnail-saver/USAGE.md

 3. Same controls as the full page viewer, but in a smaller window

 ## Troubleshooting

-### "Save Thumbnail" button not appearing?
-- Make sure you're on a YouTube video page (URL should contain `/watch?v=`)
-- Refresh the page
-- Check that the extension is enabled in `chrome://extensions/`

 ### Popup shows "file could not be accessed"?
 - Make sure you've built the extension: `pnpm run build`